der-tobi/obsidian-simple-mention/README.md

 ![Preview Mode shortcuts](obsidian_preview_klick.gif)

 ## Known issues
-- There seems to be an problem with large vaults (See [Issue](https://github.com/der-tobi/obsidian-simple-mention/issues/1)).
-- We need to restart Obsidian after adjusting the trigger phrase for the changes to take effect.
+- We need to restart Obsidian after
+  - adjusting the trigger phrase for the changes to take effect.
-- We need to restart Obsidian after changing the name of yourself for the changes to take effect.
+  - changing the name of yourself for the changes to take effect.
+  - ignoring a directory
+  - deleting the cache
 - Style could currently not be overridden by a template (simple fix)

 ## Ideas